wazery/ASCII-Telnet/README.md

 See 'ascii-telnet-server/README.md' for more details.

-Wanne see it in action?
+Want to see it in action?
 Just watch http://ascii.io/a/3132

 Screenshot: